Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: The S3Q method

 \subsection{Local refinement scheme}

-To efficiently represent the integrand or its factors in \eqref{eq:layer_potential_integrated} using a monomial basis, we adopt a local refinement strategy in the polar direction based on panel subdivision, as proposed by Fryklund et al.~\cite{Fryklund2022}.
+To efficiently represent the function $H$ in \eqref{eq:H} using a monomial basis, we adopt a local refinement strategy in the polar direction based on panel subdivision.
+The refinement is driven by how well the function $H$ can be resolved by fixed-order polynomial interpolation, recognizing that its limited regularity is inherited from the branch-point and logarithmic singularities of $\Lsq$ and $\Fcal$, and that these difficulties are localized in the polar variable, as illustrated in Figure \ref{fig:cheb_value_coeffs}.

-The integration strategy along the polar direction is dictated by how well the functions $\Lsq$ and $\Fcal$ defined by \eqref{eq:Lsq} and \eqref{eq:F}, respectively, can be represented by a Lagrange polynomial.
-By splitting the $t$ interval into several segments, remapping each to $[-1,1]$, the approximation power is enhanced.
-As shown in Figure \ref{fig:cheb_value_coeffs}, $\Lsq$ and $\Fcal$ are typically challenging to resolve only in a small region around $\Re(\trootlambda(\xx))$, making adaptive refinement around this region efficient.

-Given a panel $\Gamma\in[-1,1]$ where both the geometry and layer density are well resolved, and a target point $\xx$ with corresponding root $\trootlambda$ of $\Rlambda$, we subdivide $\Gamma$ into $\npan$ number of $\nGL$-point subpanels defined on $[t_a^i,t_b^i]$, $i=1,\dots,\npan$.
-The process begins with centering a panel with length $\dtmax$ around $\Re(\trootlambda)$\footnote{In the local coordinates of the centered panel, $\trootlambda$ will be purely imaginary, ensuring stability of the recurrence formulas in \eqref{eq:nu_rec}.} and then recursively bisecting each subinterval next to it, as illustrated in Figure \ref{fig:local_refinement}.
-This subdivision is designed to satisfy
+Let $P\in[-1,1]$ denote the base Gauss--Legendre panel on which both the geometry and layer density are well resolved, and let $\xx$ be a target point with corresponding complex root $\trootlambda$ of $\Rlambda$.
+We subdivide $P$ into $\npan$ subpanels $[t_a^i,t_b^i]$, $i=1,\dots,\npan$, each equipped with $\nGL$-point Gauss--Legendre nodes.
+The subdivision is organized as a binary tree: each panel may be bisected into two child panels of equal length, and refinement proceeds recursively.